mobizt/FirebaseClient/README.md

 - ### ServiceAuth (OAuth2.0 Access Token Authorization Using Service Account)

-This type of authentication is used when privilege (admin) access is needed.
+This type of authentication is used when privilege (admin rights) access is needed.

 The parameters for [ServiceAuth](examples/App/AppInitialization/ServiceAuth/ServiceAuth.ino) provider class are the following which most of the parameters can be taken from service account credentials.